 When Will The Next Weave-Along Happen?

 Patreon producers voted on the Hudson Bay Inspired Throw from Handwoven Home as the next weave-along project.
 Registration link available mid-mid-Febuary.

 There is no charge to participate in the weave-alongs while they are active and during the 30-day post WAL grace period!
 After this time, the weave-along will still be available for newcomers for a fee.
 As long as you are registered, the information will be available to you at whatever level you oigionally registered—free or fee.

 How Is the School Progressing?

 The first community-funded, virtual classroom, for rigid-heddle weavers has launched!
 I am beside myself with glee.
 My goal is to create a series of foundational online classes for rigid-heddle weavers.
 (Don’t know what a rigid-heddle loom is?
 Check out this FAQ.)
-The first Yarnworker school class is being filmed in August and will launch in September.
+The first Yarnworker school class was filmed over the summer and will launched in the Fall.
 In this fist class, I assume that you know nothing about weaving of a rigid-heddle loom and will walk you through the fundamentals—loom mechanics, yarn selection, setting up the loom, weaving, what to do when things go wrong, and finishing.

 Future classes will build on the foundation of the first and cover topics such as warping and weaving for stripes, checks, and color-and-weave; the three faces of weave—warp faced, weft-faced, and balanced; using a pick-up stick; and designing your own projects.